Ayza69420/Pygame-editor/README.md

 # Pygame editor

-Made to help you create UI using pygame in python, gonna add way more to this project.

-Mainly based on your keyboard, as everything is based on hotkeys.
-However, you need your mouse to scale and move objects around.
+Pygame editor is made to help you visualize UI in pygame, which will make creating UI much easier. still work in progress.

 # How to run